TanyaElizabeth13/MilestoneProject1/README.md

 The navigation menu will change to a hamburger menu on small screen sizes.

+>As a first time user of the site.
+I want to be able to navigate around the site easily.

 All hero images will also have an overlaying tagline to instantly show what the company does.

 All pages will also contain a footer at the bottom of the page.
 This will contain: